DevRel-Foundation/governance/drf_phases_plan.md

 ### **Phase 5: Recruitment** (Estimated Start February or March 2025)

 - Each Group’s Charter and the list of managers will be made public.
-- Recruitment drive for membership to the group.
+- Recruitment drive for participants to the group.
 (Duration: 2 Weeks)
-	- Group managers create the application form for membership.
+	- Group managers create the application form for participants.
 	- The steering committee will promote the recruitment process.
 	- Group managers are encouraged to promote the recruitment process.
-	- Each group must receive a minimum of 8 members.
+	- Each group must receive a minimum of 8 participants.
 ### **Phase 6: Finalizing Participation** (Estimated Start March or April 2025)

 - Groups will select their participants.
 (Duration: 2 Weeks)
 	- Participants must confirm their participation in the group.
-	- Participants are limited to membership in a maximum of 2 groups.
+	- Participants are limited to participate in a maximum of 2 groups.
 - Group managers hold a consensus vote to move forward.
 (Duration: 3 Days)
 ### **Phase 7: Getting to Work** (Estimated Start May 2025)

 - Participants added to tools.
 (Duration: 5 Days)
-	- Participants will be added to the [group]-memebers@lists.dev-rel.org distribution list.
+	- Participants will be added to the [group]-participants@lists.dev-rel.org distribution list.
 	- Participants will be added to the #[group] channel on the DevRel Foundation Discord instance.
 - Hold initial group meeting/orientation.
 (Within: 2 Weeks)
 	- Introductions and Q&A.
 - Group documentation creation.
 (Duration: 2 Weeks)
 	- Define the goals of the final deliverable after the 6 month period.
 	- Create a timeline with significant milestones.
-	- Assign roles for members if needed.
+	- Assign roles for participants if needed.
 - Submit documentation to the steering committee.
 	- These documents will be made public.
 ### **Phase 8: Ongoing Progress and Reporting** (Estimated Start June 2025)